 I think we can all agree we’ve heard of K-pop in one way or another, whether it be hearing a song scrolling through TikTok or on the TV.
-But when did this music genre start over the world?

 By Nicola Scovell